“Have nothing in your house that you do not know to be useful, or believe to be beautiful.” – William Morris

 Berlin-based design studio Studio Hausen is best known for its modular shelving system called LINK.
 With LINK, function is at harmony with form.
 It’s minimal.
 It’s utilitarian.
 But it’s also a unique design feature in any home.

 What all shelving needs though is to fulfil its life’s purpose, which means it needs objects to carry and display.
 For this, Studio Hausen created The Elements Collection – a range of bookends and glass vases by designer Milena Kling.
-No shelf is complete without books and the SOLID terrazzo bookends are a beautiful way to show off your favourite reads.
+No shelf is complete without books and the SOLID terrazzo bookends are a beautiful decoration to show off your favourite reads.

-Romina Gris' designs are intriguing and eye-catching experiments in form, colour and texture inspired by postmodern architecture and architects such as Michael Graves and Aldo Rossi.
+Romina Gris' decoration designs are intriguing and eye-catching experiments in form, colour and texture inspired by postmodern architecture and architects such as Michael Graves and Aldo Rossi.
 Her Skyline collections are made up of unique individual designs that come together to form cityscapes at once minimal and playful.
 As light reflects and shadows form on block colors, the collections look somewhat like three-dimensional illustrations or stop motion sets that may come to life at any moment.

 The Blue Velvet Box BL11.2 is handmade in Barcelona and part of the Skyline Blue Velvet collection, named for its color and texture (velvet isn't actually used).
 This is one of five pieces in the collection which includes vases and boxes in different shapes.